AqwamCreates/DataPredict/docs/API/Models/LogisticRegression.md

 Create new model object.
 If any of the arguments are not given, default argument values for that argument will be used.

+#### Parameters:

+maxNumberOfIterations = How many times should the model needed to be trained.

+learningRate = The speed at which the model learns.
+Recommended that the value is set between (0 to 1).

+lambda = Reqularisation factor

+sigmoidFunction = The function to calculate the cost and cost derivaties of each training.
+Available options are "L1" and "L2".

+targetCost = The cost at which the model stops training.

 ## Functions

 ### setParameters()

 Set model's parameters.
 When any of the arguments are not given, previous argument values for that argument will be used.

+#### Parameters:

+maxNumberOfIterations = How many times should the model needed to be trained.

+learningRate = The speed at which the model learns.
+Recommended that the value is set between (0 to 1).

+lambda = Reqularisation factor

+sigmoidFunction = The function to calculate the cost and cost derivaties of each training.
+Available options are "L1" and "L2".

+targetCost = The cost at which the model stops training.

 ### setOptimizer()